 But the gist is this: with Teslas, going with fancy wheel options will only cost you more money with little in return.

 Tesla tires: It’s (still) your driving habit that matters

 When it comes to how long the tires last, though, that's a different story entirely.
-Hint: It depends and there is such a thing as “Tesla driving”.

 Tesla EVs: The weight, the performance, and your wallet

 As I mentioned in this post on EV efficiency, the current battery technology has a much lower energy density than gasoline or diesel, pound per pound.
 That's especially true for the new and affordable lithium-iron-phosphate (LFP) type.